putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “But I have my orders.”

 “And I have mine,” the captain said.
-From the copilot seat another voice said “This is the Shuttle _Arrik_ requesting clearance to land at Endor station.”
+From the co-pilot seat another voice said “This is the Shuttle _Arrik_ requesting clearance to approach.”

-The lieutenant stood there a few seconds before heading back to the hold.
+The lieutenant stood a few seconds, looking as if he had something to say, before heading back to the hold.

+As he sat down, his squad leader queried him, "Sir, an update?"

+The lieutenant sighed, and with a hint of irritation, said "We're headed down to Endor."

+"Strange," the squad leader thought, but after a moment thought it best to leave it at that.

 <p>&nbsp;</p>

-**“Wait here,” the** lieutenant said to his squad of stormtroopers neatly standing at attention near the shuttle’s landing ramp.
+**“Wait here,” the** lieutenant said with a bit of salt in his voice to his squad of stormtroopers neatly standing at attention near the shuttle’s landing ramp.

 The shuttle sat toward the edge of the vast Imperial landing platform at the Endor base.
 It had just touched down moments ago.
 The engines were still winding down when the lieutenant decided to head out to wherever he was going.

-The troopers watched him briskly stride off toward the edge of the landing platform.
+The troopers watched him head toward the edge of the landing platform.
+His was a snappy, purposeful stride of the officer class, albeit somewhat awkardly, as if his limbs were a bit too long and he wasn't used to operating them.
+His uniform seemed to be made for someone of more average proportions and then forced onto him.
 He made it to the edge before he stopped, looked around a bit and finally motioned a ground crewman over to him.
-The crewman gesticulated broadly in the direction of a ladder that led several stories down from the landing platform.
+He gesticulated broadly at the crewman.
+He seemed to be yelling at him.
+The crewman motioned in the direction of a ladder that led several stories down from the landing platform.

 Once the lieutenant was out of sight, the crewman turned to the other and the two began laughing.